ryashpal/mortality/README.md

                 targetList = [7, 14, 21, 30, 60, 90, 120, (7, 14), (14, 21), (21, 30), (30, 60), (60, 90), (90, 120), (60, 120)],
                 anchor="admission"
                 )

+This method can be invoked to perform machine learning on the data from the data matrix obtained from the above function.

 In all the above functions;
 * con - connection object to the postgres DB (use getConnection method in the same class)